UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 }
 ```

+### Scenario 3 - Traffic from a community network to application-3 only

-The final scenario of application 3 requires modification of the original routers to ensure they don’t select routes with a specific label (by default they expose all of the routes we expose) - I’ve recreated the same application in a new called test-project1 to demonstrate this
+The final scenario for `application-3` requires modification of the original routers to ensure they don’t select routes with a specific label (by default they expose all of the routes we expose).
+We’ll recreate the same application in a new project called `test-project1` to demonstrate this.

-First we edit the existing default router to tell it not to select routes that have a label of `isolated=true`
+First, we edit the existing default router to tell it not to select routes that have a label of `isolated=true`:

 ```
 $ oc project default